The EWB-USA Executive and Leadership Team

 • Chief Executive Officer - Boris Martin

-• President - Isabella Dee
+• President - Vincente De Vita

-• President - Evelyn Martinez-Cruz
+• Co President - Andreas Noss

 • Co-President - Victoria Spenceley

-• Chapter President - Amelia Chong
+• President - Dylan Rolon

 • Boris Martin - Chief Executive Officer

-Boris Martin, the Chief Executive Officer at The EWB-USA, directs the organization's overarching strategy and operational framework.
-Martin guides the nonprofit's mission to support community-driven development through sustainable engineering projects, focusing on critical infrastructure like water, sanitation, and energy.
-This leadership role involves fostering partnerships with global communities and ensuring the effective execution of initiatives like the International Community Program and the Community Engineering Corps.
-Boris Martin drives the organization's commitment to empowering communities and building resilience through innovative engineering solutions.
-The Chief Executive Officer ensures alignment with the core values of Engineers Without Borders USA, promoting a culture of impactful volunteer engagement and lasting change across all organizational endeavors.
+Boris Martin, the Chief Executive Officer at The EWB-USA, directs the organization's overall strategy and operational execution.
+Martin guides the nonprofit's mission to support community-driven development through sustainable engineering projects, focusing on critical infrastructure like water, sanitation, energy, and agriculture.
+This leadership role involves fostering partnerships with communities globally to address basic human needs and empower local resilience.
+Martin ensures alignment with the organization's core values, driving initiatives such as the International Community Program and the Community Engineering Corps.
+The Chief Executive Officer's oversight extends to resource allocation and strategic planning, aiming to maximize the impact of skilled volunteers.
+Boris Martin's executive function is central to building lasting change and empowering communities through innovative engineering solutions.

 Victoria Spenceley - Co-President